Category Archives: Labour Market

 Category:Labour Market

+Regional Unemployment Index (RUIN) for August 2009 Sponsored by the Logan Government Association of Queensland The picture in August.
 The August unemployment figures show a net 240,000 Australians have lost full time jobs since November, due to the recession, while the stimulus has helped to create 168,000 jobs.
+Our profiling shows the full time jobs

 • 0